mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/retirement-microsoft-search-bing.md

 ## When and where did these changes take place?

 Microsoft Search in Bing is retired in all regions worldwide as of March 31, 2025.
-It is retired on all devices, including mobile.
+It's retired on all devices, including mobile.

 ## Where can users search for work and school answers?